 Our beautiful Greek Revival Courthouse completed in 1858, only one among seven Pre-Civil War courthouses in Mississippi to be in basically unaltered condition, is the center and glory of the downtown central business district.
 Today the Square is home to unique retail, food and service businesses and is still the center of activity and is the scene twice yearly of the nationally famous Canton Flea Market Arts & Crafts Show held the second Thursday in May and October.

-Among all of our historic charm, Canton is home to Nissan, a 3.5 million square foot advanced auto assembly plant that employs 4200 people including residents from 80 of the 82 counties in the state.
+Among all of our historic charm, Canton is home to Nissan, a 3.5 million square foot advanced auto assembly plant that employs over 5000 people including residents from 80 of the 82 counties in the state.
 The plant is one of the most advanced plants in the industry.
-In the summer of 2011, Canton will welcome our new Madison River Oaks Hospital, a full-service 67 bed hospital with a wide array of services.
+In the summer of 2011, Canton we welcomed our new Madison River Oaks Hospital, a full-service 67 bed hospital with a wide array of services.
 The 113,000 square foot facility will employ 230+ skilled physicians and support staff.

 Canton’s residential areas are among the most pleasant found anywhere.
 Here, modern homes blend harmoniously with those of an earlier era that have been carefully restored and immaculately kept.
 Community pride is evident in Canton.
 Canton offers newcomers a variety of homes diverse in cost, style, and location.
 Those liking new homes may find moderately priced subdivisions offering lots convenient to all facets of the area.